Laguna Seca Ranch

 As the sun was setting, we reluctantly said good-bye to Ruth and thanked her for an incredible day.
 If there ever was a “Bird Whisperer” it’s our new friend, Ruth Hoyt.
 Words cannot express our gratitude.
 Her knowledge of Wildlife and Wildlife Photography is astounding.
 Thank you, Ruth and thank you to Laguna Seca Ranch!

-For information about visiting Laguna Seca Ranch or working with Ruth Hoyt see the bottom of this post for contact information.
+For information about visiting Laguna Seca Ranch or working with Ruth Hoyt see the links below for contact information.